 05.16 Restart Panel

-A restart panel consisting of participants from NRC Headquarters offices (NRR, NSIR, NMSS) and the applicable regional office should be created.
+A restart panel consisting of participants from NRC Headquarters offices (NRR, NSIR, NMSS, and OGC) and the applicable regional office should be created.
 This panel should be co-chaired by NRR/DRO, NRR/DORL and the applicable regional office at the Director/Deputy Director level.
 The panel has the following responsibilities:

 Oversees project completion.